 Lichen planus mostly affects middle-aged adults.
 It is less common in children.

-- Look like blue-white spots or "pimples"
+- Look like bluish-white spots or pimples

 - Form lines in a lacy network

-- Gradually increase in size of the affected area
+- Gradually increase in size

 - Sometimes form painful ulcers